Chris Johns: Plague, pestilence and war are much more common than we think

 Conventional definitions of recession – two successive quarters of negative GDP growth – are not helpful.
 We don’t know about these usually until they are over, such are the lags in production of data.

-One of the few successful trading strategies on the New York Stock Exchange has to be short a basket of shares related to travel and long food retailers.
-That question about the long term consequences of coronavirus is focused on whether these changes to our behaviour turn out to be temporary or permanent.
+One of the few successful trading strategies on the New York Stock Exchange has to be to short a basket of shares related to travel and long food retailers.
+That question about the long-term consequences of coronavirus is focused on whether these changes to our behaviour turn out to be temporary or permanent.

 One way of thinking about the economics of all this is, naturally, to make comparisons with the financial crisis of a decade ago.
 The bailing out of the banks has a contemporary resonance: governments will have to step in, this time to help solvent businesses mange a liquidity crunch.